MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/dynamic-message-type-discovery-and-schema-resolution.md

 manager: "anneta"
 ---
 # Dynamic Message Type Discovery and Schema Resolution
-[!INCLUDE[btsCoName](../../includes/btsconame-md.md)] [!INCLUDE[A4SWIFT_CurrentVersion_FirstRef](../../includes/a4swift-currentversion-firstref-md.md)] enables dynamic message type discovery and schema resolution in both the SWIFT disassembler and assembler.
+Microsoft [!INCLUDE[A4SWIFT_CurrentVersion_FirstRef](../../includes/a4swift-currentversion-firstref-md.md)] enables dynamic message type discovery and schema resolution in both the SWIFT disassembler and assembler.

 ## SWIFT Disassembler
  The SWIFT disassembler (DASM) has the ability to dynamically discover the message type of a received message and load the appropriate schema needed to parse the message.
 The greatest benefit of this feature is that you can configure a single pipeline using the SWIFT disassembler to process SWIFT messages of any SWIFT message type.
 Unlike the native BizTalk flat-file disassembler, the SWIFT disassembler does not require that you build a separate receive pipeline for each message type that A4SWIFT might encounter.